 About the Exhibition

 Apart, Together is a collection of photos from local photographers that reflects on the challenges our city faced in 2020.
-It is visible at 360 CHICAGO Observation Deck from late February through April 2021.
+It is visible at 360 CHICAGO Observation Deck from late February through April 30th.
+UPDATE: Extended through May 16th!
 The exhibition is included with all admission tickets.
 Profits from the sale of photo prints will benefit My Block, My Hood, My City.
-Want to purchase a print?
-E-mail us at email@example.com and include the title of the piece you are interested in.
+You can purchase prints here.

 2020 will forever be remembered as a challenging year full of hardship, contrast, solidarity, and division.
 From the immediate impact of the global COVID-19 pandemic to the widespread protests against longstanding racial inequality, 2020 marked a definitive turning point for our city, our country, and the world.